NguyenThoon/SIAM_Workshop_Cell_Motility/README.md

 ```
 This does two things:

--renames the original workshop repository remote to workshop
+- renames the original workshop repository remote to workshop
--sets your own GitHub repository as the new origin
+- sets your own GitHub repository as the new origin